nitefood/asn/README.md

   * **Peering relationships** separated by type (*upstream/downstream/uncertain*), and sorted by observed *path count*, to give more reliable results (so for instance, the first few upstream peers are most likely to be transits).
   * **Announced prefixes** aggregated to the most relevant less-specific `INET(6)NUM` object (actual [LIR allocation](https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-documentation/rpsl-object-types/4-2-descriptions-of-primary-objects/4-2-4-description-of-the-inetnum-object)).

-- It will perform an **AS path trace** (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as RPKI ROA validity, organization/network name, geographic location, etc.
+- It will perform an **AS path trace** (using [mtr](https://github.com/traviscross/mtr) and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as RPKI ROA validity, organization/network name, geographic location, etc.
 - It will detect **IXPs** (Internet Exchange Points) traversed during the trace, and highlight them for clarity.
 - It will attempt to lookup all relevant **abuse contacts** for any given IP or prefix.
 - It will perform **RPKI validity** lookups for every possible IP.
 Data is validated using the [RIPEStat RPKI validation API](https://stat.ripe.net/docs/data_api#rpki-validation).
 For path traces, the tool will match each hop's ASN/Prefix pair (retrieved from the Prefix Whois public server) with relevant published RPKI ROAs.
 In case of origin AS mismatch or unallowed more-specific prefixes, it will warn the user of a potential **route leak / BGP hijack** along with the offending AS in the path (requires `-d` option, see below for usage info).